Add an Item to a List in Python: append, extend, insert

 # [0, 1, 2, 10, 11, 12, 100, 101, 102, 'a', 'b', 'c', 3, 4, 5]

-Insert an item into a list: insert()
+Add an item at a specific position: insert()

 l = ['a', 'b', 'c']